For many ICU survivors and their families, life is never the same

 ‘You’ve lost control of your life’

-ICU acquired weakness is much more debilitating than simply getting out of shape from lack of activity.
+ICU acquired weakness is much more debilitating than simply being out of shape from lack of activity.
 Even the muscles in the ribs and neck that help the lungs clear secretions become too weak to do their jobs.

 When The Washington Post observed Markle in the ICU in January, she was off the ventilator but effectively motionless.
 She could muster only a slight nod of her head in response to questions.